``

 Bexhall, F.

-He was buried at Buckland, B 906 (old?) in a coffin draped with the Union Flag, and his wife and brother, Jack, were amongst the mourners.
+He was buried at Buckland, Dover, B 906 (old part) in a coffin draped with the Union Flag, and his wife and brother, Jack, were amongst the mourners.
 Mr Kempson, representing Mr J L Eve of the Construction Company, Dover, was present, and one of the floral tributes was from Mr Eve and workmates.
 Children of no 1 and no 12 Beaufoy Terrace also sent floral tributes.

 Botten, B. M.

-Benjamin Maynard.
-He was injured by bomb blast while repairing the road at St James Street and died at the Casualty Hospital, Union Road on 7 October 1940, aged 61.
+Benjamin was injured by bomb blast while repairing the road at St James Street and died at the Casualty Hospital, Union Road on 7 October 1940, aged 61.

-He was the "dearly loved husband" husband of Alice Louise Botten, of 150 Heathfield Avenue, and was buried at St James, in the grave of his daughter, Alice May Botten, who had died four years before.
+He was the "dearly loved husband" of Alice Louise Botten, then of 150 Heathfield Avenue.
+He was buried on 12 October at St James, Dover, HV 3, the grave of his daughter, Alice May Botten, who had died on 6 January 1936.

 Wreaths laid at the graveside included: